mlab817/faqs/src/bureau-of-soils-and-water-management/what-is-the-investment-development-cost-per-ssip-type.md

 ---
  title: What is the investment/ development cost per SSIP type?

-tags: ["investment","development","cost","ssip","type"]

  ---

-### Bureau of Soils and Water Management
+## Bureau of Soils and Water Management

-## What is the investment/ development cost per SSIP type?
+# What is the investment/ development cost per SSIP type?

  - Small Water Impounding Project (SWIP) – maximum of PhP 300,000.00/ ha for new construction; PhP200,000.00/ ha for rehabilitation/ improvement.